 La Veta and Cuchara are small towns with a variety of inns, lodges, RV parks, and bed-and-breakfasts (B&Bs).
 Camping is also available at nearby state parks and national forest campgrounds (see below for listings.)
 Spanish Peaks Cycling has also arranged for local hosts (guest room accommodations in local homes) and “camping” in the high school gymnasium.

-Our sponsors include Hardings Corner B and B, Warehouse Suite, and Circle the Wagons RV Park.
-Find traditional lodging possibilities through our La Veta - Cuchara Chamber of Commerce, 719-742-3676.
-Their website contains detailed descriptions of local lodging & accommodations, visit www.lavetacucharachamber.com(external link)
+Our sponsors include Harding’s Corner B and B, The Warehouse Suite, and Circle the Wagons RV Park.
+Find traditional lodging possibilities through our La Veta – Cuchara Chamber of Commerce, 719-742-3676.
+Their website contains detailed descriptions of local lodging & accommodations, visit www.lavetacucharachamber.com.

 You are invited to stay with local hosts on Friday night before the ride and/or on Saturday night after the ride.
 Most homes will have separate guest rooms with standard or queen beds, and you will have the opportunity to meet a few of the wonderful people of La Veta, Cuchara, and Huerfano County.
 Several cyclists who stayed with local hosts in past years are eager to stay with the same hosts this year!
 Some of the hosts provide breakfasts for their cyclists, but you should assume that your Local Host will provide only a clean bed, hot shower, and a friendly welcome.

 The school gymnasium in La Veta will be open for camping on Friday night and showers on Saturday.
 Cost is $10 to cover janitorial fees, and any excess monies will go to fund activities at the school.
-You do not need to make a reservation.
+While you do not need to make a reservation, we would appreciate knowing if you want to stay at the school gym so they can expect you!
 The school will be open for check-in from 5:00 p.m. to 9:00 p.m. on Friday.
 Bring your own sleeping bag, towels, and toiletries.

 Lathrop State Park, located on Highway 160, 3 miles west of Walsenburg, 12 miles east of La Veta.
 719-738-2376 (phone) firstname.lastname@example.org (e-mail)